 The magma eventually cooled inside these kimberlite pipes, leaving behind conical veins of kimberlite rock that contain diamonds.
 Kimberlite is a bluish rock that diamond miners look for when seeking out new diamond deposits.
 The surface area of diamond-bearing kimberlite pipes ranges from 2 to 146 hectares (5 to 361 acres).

 Diamonds may also be found in river beds, which are called alluvial diamond sites.
 These are diamonds that originate in kimberlite pipes, but get moved by geological activity.
 Glaciers and water can also move diamonds thousands of miles from their original location.
 Today, most diamonds are found in Australia, Borneo, Brazil, Russia and several African countries, including South Africa and Zaire.

 Diamonds are found as rough stones and must be processed to create a sparkling gem that is ready for purchase.
-In the next section, you will learn how a diamond is cut and polished.

 As mentioned before, diamonds are the crystallized form of carbon created under extreme heat and pressure.
 It’s this same process that makes diamonds the hardest mineral we know of.
 A diamond ranks a 10 on the Mohs Hardness Scale (see below).
 It can be anywhere from 10 to hundreds of times harder than a mineral ranked nine on the Mohs scale, such as corundum.
 Corundum is a class of minerals that includes rubies and sapphires.